 Interview with phlearn magazine (https://phlearn.com/magazine/phlearn-interviews-elizabeth-gadd/)

 This link will take you to a 2014 interview Ms. Gadd gave to Angela Butler for phlearn magazine.
-Click on the link for an extensive posting of questions and answers.
-There are several things I found noteworthy.
+Click on the link for an extensive Q&A. There are several things I found noteworthy.
 For one, they talked about planning and raising funds for the trip to Iceland, which is the subject of the Icelandic Adventure blog post I listed previously.
 Many of Ms. Gadd’s best images are on this site.
 The larger format gives them more impact than on the official website.
 I also found the illustrations of the importance of post-processing to Ms. Gadd’s work illuminating.
 It makes me feel less like a cheat when I manipulate my images with Photoshop.

 One small note: Interviews like this are the major reason I don’t go into extensive detail and explanation of the artists I highlight.
 Angela Butler has already laid it out for you.
 The information is readily available.
 My job is to say pay attention to this young artist.
 She’s making startling images and here’s where you can learn more.

 *I’ve decided to post the full links in my posts, rather than embed them in text.
 This will add to the transparency.
 Here’s the link, decide for yourself if you want to click on it or copy and paste it into your browser.

 Today’s Musical Selection: Cry Me a River by Diana Krall